 A good rule of thumb is to limit fetch playing to five minutes for most dogs under most circumstances.
 At the very least, just pause for a minute to make sure your dog is doing OK.
 Take a look at his paw pads.
 Take note of how heavy he’s breathing.

 If someone else will be watching your dog for the day or for the weekend, make sure they are also aware of the need to set limits.
-Make sure to mention this to a pet sitter or dog daycare provider as well.
-Some people just assume dogs will quit playing on their own, but that is not the case with a dog like Ace.

 9. Be extra careful at the beach.

 I’ve seen my dog swimming out into the ocean to retrieve a toy, and I thank God he managed to have the sense to turn around once he realized how far out he was.
 This was scary for me and him, and it’s of course my fault for putting him in that position to begin with.

 What are some of your tips for managing a dog with a ball obsession?

 Let me know in the comments!
 Tell us about your dog’s tennis ball obsession!